 6. Shiva Tandav and Nataraja

 Shiva is believed to assume two states – the samadhi (Superconscious) state and the tandav or Lasya dance state.
-The samadhi state is His Nirguna (Non-materialised) and tandav or Lasya dance state is His Saguna (Materialised) state.
+The samadhi state is His Nirguna (Non-materialised) and the tandav or Lasya dance state is His Saguna (Materialised) state.
 Nataraj is the manifest form of all activity of God.
-Nataraj’s dance is considered to represent the five actions of God, namely Creation, Sustenance, Dissolution, the covering of the Great Illusion and initiation.
+Nataraj’s dance is considered to represent the five actions of God, namely Creation, Sustenance, Dissolution, the covering of the Great Illusion, and initiation.